Code-Institute-Submissions/OctoMuyThai_MS1_Project/README.md

 * The Website was tested on laptop, Iphone and Samsung Galaxy S8.
 * A large amount of testing was done to ensure all links across pages are working correctly.
 * A friend, who is a fullstack developer, was asked to review the site and documentation to point out any bugs or user experience issues.
+* Feedback and testing provided by friends and family.

 ## Fixed Bugs/Issues
 * I had an issue whereby the rows under the main heading row were sticking out making the website look uneven.
 I finally figured out is that those other rows in the header required the Bootstrap class "no-gutters" as well as the row where the main title was on.